-The main reason why we want to bother using the blockchain technology instead of using classical euro transactions like most festivals is because we believe there is a failure in the way those mainstream circuits are paying the artist.
+The main reason why we bothered using the blockchain technology instead of using classical euro transactions like most festivals is because we believe there is a failure in the way those mainstream circuits are paying the artist.

 In most festivals, especially “for free” events, most of the revenue of a festival (apart from its subvention and sponsoring funds) is coming from the sale of drinks during the live events.
-However, in the chain of transactions, payments among partners and fees taken by various third part (mainly banking and financial entities), the artist almost always ends up being the last (and less) paid.
+However, in the chain of transactions, payments among partners and fees taken by various third part, the artist often ends up being the last (and less) paid.

-Using the Blockchain is for us the opportunity to test how something like Smart contracts could be able to shake this established system.
+Using the Blockchain is for us the opportunity to test how decentralized and transparent tools could shake this established system.

-– To formalize the agreements and contracts made between all the partners of the Festival (including furnishers, goods sellers, security providers, and of course musicians), to make it transparent, fair for all, and unquestionable.
-To get them involved and interested in working together is both the condition and consequence of this plan.
+– To formalize the agreements and contracts made between all the partners of the Festival (including suppliers, goods sellers, security providers, musicians, etc.) and make these transparent, fair for all, and unquestionable.
+To get those actors involved and interested in working together and pooling resources is both the condition and consequence of this approach.

-– To give awareness to the festival goers on the direction their money is taking once they have spent it.
+– To give awareness to the festival-goers on the direction their money is taking once they have spent it.
 To question the way our cultural economical system is considering the artists work.
-At a time in which the traditional and monopolistic music industry has shown its limits and yet continues on exploiting the 99,9% of artists who are not rich and famous, it is up to us to propose other solutions, be it for live or recorded music.
+At a time in which the traditional and monopolistic music industry has shown its limits, and for the 99% of artists who are not rich and famous, it is up to us to propose other solutions, be it for the live or recorded music sector.